uikit/uikit-site/docs/pages/visibility.md

 ### Visible

-Use `.uk-visible-*` classes to show the element for screens larger then the specified width.
+Use `.uk-visible-*` classes to show the element for screens larger than the specified width.

 | Class           | Description                                        |
 |:----------------|:---------------------------------------------------|